Maca Nutrition Facts

 The Maca Nutrition Facts listed above show that Maca is a true nutritional powerhouse and amazing daily food to include in your diet.

 One other important note is that scientists have also discovered that due to Maca’s nutritional value, the food has the ability to regulate, support, and balance the hormonal systems of both men and women for optimal function.
-One of the very great things about Peruvian Maca root is that it is not “gender specific” and works equally well for both men and women.
+One of the great things about Peruvian Maca root is that it works equally well for both men and women.